International Law & Human Rights Internships

 - Role: Assisting lawyers at law firms or NGOs that provide legal services, or actively participating in campaigns to raise awareness of human rights issues.

 - Requirements: None for Argentina, Ghana, Jamaica, Mongolia (Human Rights), South Africa, Tanzania; some related experience for China, Mongolia (Law), Morocco, Senegal; French skills for Senegal, Togo; French or Arabic skills for Morocco.
+Interns must be a minimum of 18 years old to participate in China.

 International Law & Human Rights internships with Projects Abroad give you the opportunity to work on legislation and make a difference in other people’s lives.
 You can become part of a vital resource by providing legal services to businesses, community organizations, or individuals.